ICATS/CORREX New Training Centre

 Course Overview

-Boost your coating inspection career opportunities by studying the ICorr Pipeline Coating Inspection course online.
+This course is designed to provide candidates with the essential skills and knowledge needed to conduct inspections of pipeline coatings, ensuring they meet industry standards and protect pipeline infrastructure.
 This accredited qualification transfers to job opportunities in the oil and gas, subsea, fresh water, diesel and petrol and jet fuel industries.

 Course content